Marker-Inc-Korea/AutoRAG/docs/source/tutorial.md

 ## Run Dashboard to see your trial result!

-Up to AutoRAG version 0.2.0, you can use dashboard feature for easily see the results of AutoRAG.
+Up to AutoRAG version 0.2.0, you can use the dashboard feature to easily see the results of AutoRAG.
-You can run dashboard just running below command.
+You can run the dashboard just running below command.

 ```bash
 autorag dashboard --trial_dir /your/path/to/trial_dir